abHesham/USA_Real_Estate/README.md

 # USA_Real_Estate
-machine learning project for price prediction about real estate in the US The dataset has 1 CSV file with 10 columns -
+machine learning project for price prediction about real estate in the US There are 2 datasets each with 1 CSV file

 # Uncleaned dataset:
 real_estate_USA.csv (100k+ entries)